 The fix for this kind of faucet leak will depend on the type of faucet you have.
 If you have a compression faucet—the kind where the handle feels like it screws down and you feel the stem compressing on an inner washer—then replacing the washer (or washers) on the end of the faucet stem is the proper repair.
 More often, though, modern faucets use cartridge inserts.
 The repair will be to replace the faucet cartridge to remedy the leak.

 Leaks Around the Base of the Faucet

 A leak around the base of the faucet, where the faucet body meets the sink, is not quite as obvious since users are constantly splashing water around the sink deck and base of the faucet.
 But if you frequently see puddling water on the sink deck around the faucets, you may have a leak in this area.
 In these situations, the leaking occurs only when the faucet is turned on.

-To check for this kind of leak, start by drying up all the standing water on the sink.
+To check for this kind of leak, start by drying up all the standing water on top of the sink.
 Then, turn the water on (both handles if it's a double-handle sink), and look carefully for water seeping around the base of the faucet.